Let's talk

 • Auditability: data must be verifiable by an external auditor, like financial data.

-• Granularity: the first datasets held several hundred data points, cut by 61% by the 2026 Omnibus I regulation.
+• Granularity: the first datasets held several hundred data points, reduced by over 60% in the draft revised ESRS.

 • Double materiality: no data can be omitted without formal justification.